digitalocean/droplet-1-clicks/bluesky-22-04/README.md

 # BlueSky 1-Click Droplet Packer Build template

-*We don't recommend to change order of this flow to make your bluesky PDS working*
+*We recommend you don't change the order of this flow to make your BlueSky PDS work.*

 ## BlueSky configuration instructions:

 * First and foremost, a domain or subdomain is required.
 Ensure it's not too long; the handle (username + hostname) should be no longer than 30 characters, with the username being at least 3 characters long.
 * Select the BlueSky app in the [DigitalOcean marketplace](https://marketplace.digitalocean.com/), and create a droplet from it.
-It's ok to start with the smallest droplet size.
-But migration to biggest droplet will be a hard task (see the link is Useful links)
+It's ok to start with the smallest droplet size, but migrating to a bigger droplet will be a hard task (see the link in Useful links).
 * Wait for the droplet creation process to complete.
 * Once the droplet is created, copy its IP address from the droplet page.
 * Configure your DNS for wildcard usage by using the IP from the previous step.
 Refer to the [docs](https://docs.digitalocean.com/glossary/wildcard-record/).
 Without a wildcard, the BlueSky handle won't function correctly.